stephenry/ccm/README.md

 bearing on the overall performance of a multiprocessor system, the ability to model their behavior at a high-level is quite limited.
-Furthermore, a coherency system has a large number of parameterizations that unknown trade-off in terms of performance and/or silicon cost.
+Furthermore, a coherency system has a large number of parameterizations that result in unknown trade-off in terms of performance and/or silicon cost.

 __DISCLAIMER:__ *The purpose of this work is to sketch out a rough proof of concept cache coherency performance model using freely